MelZurich21/pdsnd_github/README.md

 chicago.csv new_york_city.csv washington.csv

 ### Credits
-Many thanks for the Q&A section [here] (https://knowledge.udacity.com/)
+Many thanks for the Q&A section https://knowledge.udacity.com/